VisionQuest: Casting

+Paul Bettany and James Spader reprise their roles as Vision and Ultron respectively.

-Bettany was confirmed to be reprising his MCU role as Vision in the series with the news of its redevelopment in May 2024.
+Bettany was confirmed to be reprising his MCU role of Vision with the news of the series' redevelopment in May 2024.
 In August, James Spader was set to reprise his role as Ultron from Age of Ultron.
-Todd Stashwick, who previously worked with Matalas on the television series 12 Monkeys (2015–2018) and Picard, joined the cast a month later.
+The character also appears as a human in the series because Matalas did not want him to look like a "CGI robot 24/7" incapable of expressing emotions or doing the things Spader can do with "just the twitch of an eyebrow".
+Todd Stashwick, who worked with Matalas on the television series 12 Monkeys (2015–2018) and Picard, joined the cast a month later.
 In January 2025, Faran Tahir was revealed to be reprising his role as Raza from the first MCU film, Iron Man (2008).
-Ruaridh Mollica joined the cast a month later as a character referred to as "Tucker", and T'Nia Miller was cast in the leading role of the robot Jocasta in May.
-Soon after, star Emily Hampshire was revealed to be portraying the key role of E.D.I.T.H., an AI introduced in the MCU film Spider-Man: Far From Home (2019) where she was voiced by assistant editor Dawn Michelle King.
+Ruaridh Mollica joined the cast a month later as a character referred to as "Tucker", and T'Nia Miller was cast in the leading role of the android Jocasta in May.
+Soon after, Emily Hampshire was revealed to be portraying the key role of E.D.I.T.H., an AI introduced in the MCU film Spider-Man: Far From Home (2019) where she was voiced by assistant editor Dawn Michelle King.
+Matalas wrote the role with Hampshire in mind, as they had previously worked together on 12 Monkeys.

 Matalas revealed in August 2025 that Stashwick was playing the comics character Paladin, and that Picard star Orla Brady was portraying the AI F.R.I.D.A.Y., replacing Kerry Condon who voiced the character in several MCU projects.
 Mary McDonnell was revealed as part of the cast the next month.
 In October, several more cast members were revealed: Henry Lewis and Jonathan Sayer as D.U.M.-E and U, respectively, two robots seen in the MCU films; and James D'Arcy as J.A.R.V.I.S., the AI originally voiced by Bettany in the MCU films.
-D'Arcy previously portrayed Edwin Jarvis, the human inspiration for the AI J.A.R.V.I.S., in several MCU projects.
-Additionally, Mollica was revealed to be portraying Tommy Maximoff / Speed and Thomas Shepherd, taking over from Jett Klyne who portrayed Tommy in WandaVision and the MCU film Doctor Strange in the Multiverse of Madness (2022).
+D'Arcy portrayed Edwin Jarvis, the human inspiration for the AI J.A.R.V.I.S., in several MCU projects.
+Matalas hired Lewis and Sayer after seeing them perform onstage.
+That same month, Mollica was revealed to be portraying Tommy Maximoff / Speed and Thomas Shepherd, taking over from Jett Klyne who portrayed Tommy in WandaVision and the MCU film Doctor Strange in the Multiverse of Madness (2022).
 In November, Lauren Morais and Diane Morgan were revealed to be respectively portraying Lisa Molinari and an associate of Paladin.
+In April 2026, Cristian Lavin was revealed to have been cast in the role of a mercenary.